Travel Sketches I: Preclass

 There are a number of ways to make a sketchbook like this – since Canson XL only comes in pads, a large piece can’t be cut down to a long strip to make the accordion fold.

-During class we’ll be painting flat, since we can opt to have the book unfinished with this method of creating a sketchbook.
+During class we’ll be painting flat, since we can opt to have the book unfinished with this method of creating a sketchbook and assemble it later.
 If you make one for watercolor from one big sheet, you won’t have that option.

 Alternate sketchbook for watercolorists